 - Ability to integrate over 30 payment gateways

 There are only 39 integrations on the Duda official website, but since Duda also integrates with Zapier, the total number of available third-party apps increases.

 Some of the most widely known apps from their collection are:

 In addition, you can add third-party software to your Duda store through embed codes.
 One such example of this type of integration is DropInBlog.

 Some other noteworthy Duda features are:

-- Team collaboration: team member feedback, templates, sections & widget sharing, different permission levels, and more;
+- Team collaboration – team member feedback, templates, sections & widget sharing, and different permission levels.

-- Client management: white label (the possibility to use a custom domain and have your own branded website), client feedback, different level of client permissions, etc;
+- Client management – white label (the possibility to use a custom domain and have your own branded website), client feedback, and different levels of client permissions.

 The Duda customer service has very high customer ratings, which is good news for anyone interested in the platform.
-Good customer service is one of the contributing factors to companies’ success nowadays, and it wouldn’t be an exaggeration to say that a company stands or falls by the quality of its customer service.
+Good customer service is one of the contributing factors to companies’ success nowadays.
+It certainly wouldn’t be an exaggeration to say that a company stands or falls by the quality of its customer service.

-Duda provides support via email, chat, and phone.
-With the Custom plan, clients get around-the-clock dedicated support.
+Duda provides support via email, live chat, and phone.
+Clients subscribed to the Custom plan get around-the-clock dedicated support.

 Over and Out